Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 When Professional Help Is Required

 Never attempt to repressurise your boiler if you’re unsure about the procedure.
-While many modern boilers include filling loops for homeowner use, incorrect pressurization can damage internal components.
+While many modern boilers include filling loops for homeowner use, incorrect pressurisation can damage internal components.
 If pressure drops frequently or you notice water around the boiler, contact a Gas Safe engineer immediately.

 Essential Maintenance Tips You Can Implement Between Services